 A Program Completion Plan (PCP) shall be completed for all applicants who have been accepted to an academic program at IAU.
 The PCP shall indicate the program requirements required to complete the program.
 Also, indicated on the PCP is any credit awarded.
-Credit awarded may be in the form of transfer credit (TRC) or standardized exam credit (SEC), as indicated.
-Any credit awarded may reduce the length of time as well as cost to complete the program.
+Credit awarded may be in the form of transfer credit (TRC), standardized exam credit (SEC), or Waived courses, as indicated.
+Any credit awarded may reduce the length of time, as well as cost to complete the program.
 Applicants are required to review the PCP carefully.
-Once the enrollment agreement is signed, the PCP is locked, and the student is bound to those program requirements.
+Once the enrollment agreement is signed, the PCP is locked and the student is bound to those program requirements.
+However, IAU can award TRC for courses taken after a student signs the enrollment agreement with the submission of original transcripts and a TRC Evaluation Fee.
+See current Schedule of Fees.